naraesk/plasma-docker/README.md

 4. make
 5. make install

+For Arch Linux there is a package availabe via AUR: https://aur.archlinux.org/packages/plasma5-applets-systemd/

 ### Prerequisite

 To work properly, you must be able to run `sudo systemctl` without password.
 Usually you can achieve this be editing `/etc/sudoers` with visudo.